Hip injury forces Elton John to postpone European shows

-Elton John says he is postponing European dates on his world tour until 2023 so that he can have an operation on an injured hip.
+Elton John is postponing European dates on his world tour until 2023 so that he can have an operation on an injured hip.

 The 74-year-old singer-songwriter had been due to play cities in Britain and Europe this year as part of the Farewell Yellow Brick Road tour, followed by shows in the US in 2022.